 The previous chapter illustrated a brief background of the Saudi Arabia environment, regarding the legal system, regulations and development of corporate governance mechanisms, and provided precise information in respect of the nature of ownership structure and the audit profession market.
 As noted, the aim of this thesis is to understand the practise of earnings management, and the role of monitoring mechanisms in reducing the manipulation of financial reporting in Saudi Arabia.
 Based on these objectives, this chapter is allocated to reviewing the literature related to earnings management practises, while the role of internal and external corporate governance in mitigating earnings management will be discussed in the next chapter.
 Thus, this chapter is organised as follows: Section 3.2 presents the definition of earnings management.
 Section 3.3 illustrates earnings management motivations.
 Section 3.4 presents earnings management techniques.
-Section 3.5 provides accounting literature concerned with the earnings management measurement.
-Section 3.6 provides a summary and identifies the gap in the literature.
+Section 3.5 provides a summary and identifies the gap in the literature.